Skip to main content

 1. Volume of Documentation

-A typical AACSB accreditation report runs 200-400 pages.
-You must demonstrate compliance with dozens of standards, each requiring:
+AACSB accreditation reports are extensive documents that must demonstrate compliance with multiple standards,[1] each requiring:

 • Narrative explanation of how you meet the standard